Telecom begs (buys?) government officials – say they need more towers to “meet public demand.”

 4. Know there are safer and more wholesome alternatives

-We can envision a better tomorrow than what industry is offering us today.
-Fiber is faster, safer, consumes about 25 times less energy, and is far more cyber secure than wireless.
-If we shift to using Fiber for the vast majority of our Internet and Telecommunications needs – thus relegating cellphones to short, on-the-go communications, and emergency response where needed – we will be removing or lessening the impacts of almost all the downsides of 5g and the IoT.
+We can envision a better tomorrow than what industry is presenting today.
+Fiber is faster, safer, consumes at least 25 times less energy, and is far more cyber secure than wireless.
+If we shift to using fiber for the vast majority of our Internet and Telecommunications needs – thus relegating cellphones to short, on-the-go communications, and emergency response where needed – we will be removing or lessening the impacts of almost all the downsides of 5g and the IoT.
 By so doing, we not only protect ourselves, our families, and our environment, but we will get the added benefit of becoming reacquainted with ourselves, others, and the present moment.

 If we stay the course and demand safe technology, industry and government will have no choice but to deliver.
 And we will once again reclaim our treasured and sacred inheritance of true connection and Presence.